digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

 Finally, we need to initialize our :ref:`domain <manually-init-domain>` and :ref:`participants <manually-init-participant>` using the previously registered keys.

+.. _manual-kms-key-rotation:

 Manual KMS key rotation
 ^^^^^^^^^^^^^^^^^^^^^^^

-Canton keys can still be manually rotated even if externally stored in a KMS.
+Canton keys can still be manually rotated even if they are externally stored in a KMS.
 To do that we can use the same :ref:`standard rotate key commands <rotating-canton-keys>` or, if we already have a KMS key to rotate to, run the following command: